jbranchaud/til/postgres/set-a-seed-for-the-random-number-generator.md

-# Set Seed For Random Number Generator
+# Set A Seed For The Random Number Generator

 In PostgreSQL, the internal seed for the random number generator is a run-time configuration parameter.
 This `seed` parameter can be set to a